Project Grants & Awards

 Scholarships and Project Grants

-The national organization of Phi Kappa Phi awards more than $2 million each biennium to outstanding members and chapters through the society's various awards competitions.
+The national organization of Phi Kappa Phi awards more than $1 million each year to outstanding members and chapters through the society's various awards competitions.
 No other honor society awards as much to as many as Phi Kappa Phi.
 Explore the many opportunities for members at PhiKappaPhi.org.

 UNIVERSITY OF MICHIGAN Chapter 39